-- 1. Export computers and installed applications to ServiceNow.
-Import contracts and assets from ServiceNow into FlexNet Manager Suite. - 2.
-Export computers and installed applications to Atrium.
+^{1.} Export computers and installed applications to ServiceNow.
+Import contracts and assets from ServiceNow into FlexNet Manager Suite.

+^{2.} Export computers and installed applications to Atrium.
 Import asset details from Remedy and Atrium into FlexNet Manager Suite.

-BMC Discovery (ADDM) Adapter
+BMC Discovery Adapter and Connector

-The tool from BMC for collecting hardware and software information, previously known as Atrium Discovery and Dependency Mapping (ADDM), from version 11 has been renamed BMC Discovery.
-This tool can be a useful inventory source as input to FlexNet Manager Suite to help in calculating license consumption as part of assessing your overall license compliance.
+BMC Discovery is a tool for collecting hardware and software information, and can be a useful inventory source as input to FlexNet Manager Suite to help in calculating license consumption as part of assessing your overall license compliance.